pastorcmentarny/denva/README.md

 ## Server:

-- LattePanda Delta 432 with WD Blue SN500
+- It was LattePanda Delta 432 with WD Blue SN500
 - Logitech Logitech C525
 - Anker USB 3.0 AK-A7507011
 -